 Originally only sighting tubes and benches were here.
 In 1925, two shelters were built.
 They lasted until the late 1950s.
 Volunteers reconstructed these shelters in the summer of 1996 on their original foundations.

 Beyond Inspiration Point, the wide road continues out to Muir Peak and Easter Rock, where sunrise services were held for Lowe’s guests on Easter Sunday.
-Branching off the road to the right is Castle Canyon Trail, a single-track trail that descends south for two miles toward Echo Mountain where it joins Sam Merrill Trail.
+Branching off the road to the right is Castle Canyon Trail, a single-track trail that descends south for two miles to the ruins on Echo Mountain where it joins Sam Merrill Trail.

 Once you have been sufficiently motivated by the views, it’s time to turn around and begin the uphill hike back.
 Backtrack a quarter mile to the intersection with Mount Lowe Road, where there was once a fox farm to entertain guests.
 Turn right and hike back up Mount Lowe Road for 3.45 miles.
 Stay straight through every junction and Mount Lowe Road will take you right back to the trailhead to complete the 7.25-mile round trip hike.